Advanced search

 Injection-schedule recommendations should be followed scrupulously.

-The need for serological tests (to assess seroconversion in subjects) should be determined in accordance with official recommendations.
+The need for serological tests (to assess seroconversion in individuals) should be determined in accordance with official recommendations.

 Do not inject via the intravascular route: make sure the needle does not penetrate a blood vessel.

-As with all injectable vaccines, Verorab should be administered with caution in subjects with thrombocytopenia or coagulation disorders as intramuscular injection may induce bleeding in these subjects.
+As with all injectable vaccines, Verorab should be administered with caution in individuals with thrombocytopenia or coagulation disorders as intramuscular injection may induce bleeding in these individuals.

 Anxiety-related reactions, including vasovagal reactions (syncope), hyperventilation or stress-related reactions can occur following, or even before, any vaccination as a psychogenic response to the needle injection.
 This can be accompanied by several neurological signs, such as transient visual disturbance and paraesthesia.
 It is important that procedures are in place to avoid injury from faints.